-- The case was brought before the court to provide for surgeries to enable the child to live as male, i.e. the original sex-of-rearing assignment, and the postnatal surgery “to make them feminine in appearance” were inappropriate.
+- The case was brought before the court to provide for surgeries to enable the child to (continue to) live as male, and the postnatal surgeries “to make them feminine in appearance” were inappropriate.

-- Reassignment was given to require sterilisation through oophorectomy, even though there’s no evidence that this was necessary to enable male sex of living.
+- Surgical reassignment was given to require sterilisation through oophorectomy, even though there’s no evidence that this was necessary to enable male sex of living.

 - The child was suicidal.

 - The judge in the case expressed no critical evaluation of the validity of the medical protocol put forward in this case nor more generally; the standard therapeutic protocol was regarded as unremarkable.
 Why was the prior assessment of the child as female ‘correct’ in the face of the case under review?

 - The judge was egregious in criticism of the parents (why also “particularly the mother”?) in an assertion that they had “failed” to properly suppress androgen production through postnatal medication, as if this might have an impact.
 It is strongly implied (in point 13) that the child’s self assessed gender identity was a consequence of this.
 We are unaware of any evidence to support this, while the evidence on adult gender identities refutes such simplistic arguments.

 - The case was brought by the mother, not clinicians involved in the case.

 - This case was endorsed by the Chief Justice through her discussion of it in her 2013 submission to the Senate.